Corona Rigidity

 \subsubsection{Dimension phenomena}

 The reader may have noticed some asymmetry in our treatment of Boolean algebras and \cstar-algebras.
 In the latter case, the quotients were of the form $\cM(A)/A$, hence we considered quotients of a variety of \cstar-algebras $\cM(A)$.
 In the former case we (so far) considered only the quotients of $\cP(\bbN)$.
 There is however a rich rigidity theory of quotients $\cM/\cI$ where $\cM$ is a closed Boolean subalgebra of $\cP(\bbN)/\Fin$ and $\cI$ is an ideal of $\cM$.
 For example, the rigidity of homeomorphisms between the \v Cech--Stone remainders of countable locally compact spaces (i.e., the countable ordinals) discussed in \S\ref{S.Abel} are the Stone duals of quotients $\cM/\cI$ for a Borel subalgebra $\cM$ of $\cP(\bbN)$ and a Borel ideal $\cI$ on $\cM$.
-An another related thread of research arose from the consideration of dimension phenomena, initiated by Eric van Douwen in~\cite{vD:Prime}.
+Another related thread of research arose from the consideration of dimension phenomena, initiated by Eric van Douwen in~\cite{vD:Prime}.

 For $n\geq 2$, the tensor product $\bigotimes_n \cP(\bbN)$ can be identified with a Borel subalgebra of $\cP(\bbN^n)$.
 The Stone dual of this tensor product is $(\beta\bbN)^n$.
-Via this observation, the isomorphisms between finite powers of $\beta\bbN\setminus \bbN$ belong to our rigidity program.
+Via this observation, the isomorphisms between finite powers of $\beta\bbN\setminus \bbN$ dualise to isomorphisms between quotients $\cM/\cI$ where $\cM$ is a Borel subalgebra of $\cP(\bbN)$ and $\cI$ is a Borel ideal, and hence belong to our rigidity program.
 In~\cite{vD:Prime}, van Douwen proved that $(\beta\bbN\setminus \bbN)^m$ and $(\beta\bbN\setminus \bbN)^n$ are isomorphic if and only if $m=n$.
 This was extended in~\cite{Fa:Dimension}.
-The most appealing formulation of this result is topological: for every continuous function $f$ from a product of compact Hausdorff spaces $\prod_{\xi<\kappa} X_\xi$ into $\beta\bbN$\footnote{The theorem is more general: it holds when $\beta\bbN$ is replaced by any $\beta\bbN$-space, as defined in~\cite{vD:Prime}.} there is a partition of the domain into clopen sets such that the restriction of $f$ to each one of them depends on at most one coordinate.
-This is one of the few nontrivial facts about $\beta\bbN\setminus \bbN$ that can be proved in $\ZFC$ (a similar result was proved from $\OCA$ in~\cite{Just:Omega^n}).
+The most appealing formulation of this result is topological: for every continuous function $f$ from a product of compact Hausdorff spaces $\prod_{\xi<\kappa} X_\xi$ into $\beta\bbN$\footnote{The theorem is more general: it holds when $\beta\bbN$ is replaced by any $\beta\bbN$-space, as defined in~\cite{vD:Prime}.} there is a partition of the domain into clopen sets such that the restriction of $f$ to each one of them depends on at most one coordinate (a similar result was proved from $\OCA$ in~\cite{Just:Omega^n}).
+This is one of the few nontrivial facts about $\beta\bbN\setminus \bbN$ that can be proved in $\ZFC$.
+The only known result along these lines for \cstar-algebras is that no corona of a separable \cstar-algebras can be presented as a tensor product of infinite-dimensional \cstar-algebras (\cite{Gha:SAW*}).